 The comprehensive and exciting Essential Oils Business Course provides everything that you need to know in order to set up your own essential oils business.

 Introducing you to essential oils, where they come from, how they are used, how they are made and recipes showing you how you can make your own.
-Then the course shows you how to build an essential oils business.
+Then this online Essential Oils Course shows you how to set up as an essential oil practitioner and build a business.

 Essentials oils are liquids that have been distilled from leaves, barks, stems, roots, flowers or others parts of plants, using water or stream.
 Even though they are called oils, they do not actually feel oily.
 Essential oils are usually clear, although some are coloured, such as lemongrass, orange and patchouli oils.
 These are highly concentrated liquids, which means that even a small amount of an oil will go a long way.